USA Banner

 • security equipment and systems

-• maintenance facilities and equipment
+• maintenance facilities and equipment; and

-• operational support equipment, including computer hardware and software;
+• operational support equipment, including computer hardware and software.

 Statutory References

 49 U.S.C.
-Section 5337 / FAST Act Section 3015
+5337

 Funding Availability